Duwaynef/MLM2PRO-BT-APP/mlm2pro.md

 ## Reference
 **Here is a reference to the encryption class and the byte conversion class.**

+The prederminedKey value below is purely for simple debugging of peoples wireshark data. you can generate your own key at will or just use the encryption tools to make one so each connection has a unique key if you wanted.
 #### Encryption.cs
 ```csharp
 using System.Security.Cryptography;